Donnie Simpson

-Donnie Simpson (born January 30, 1954) is a longtime American radio DJ as well as a television and movie personality.
-He hosted The Donnie Simpson Morning Show on Washington, D.C. radio station WPGC-FM from March 1993 to January 29, 2010.
+Donnie Simpson is a longtime American radio DJ as well as a television and movie personality.
+He hosted The Donnie Simpson Morning Show on Washington, D.C., radio station WPGC-FM from March 1993 to January 29, 2010.
 Currently, he hosts The Donnie Simpson Show on D.C.-based radio station WMMJ-FM (Majic 102.3 FM), which began airing on August 17, 2015.
-Simpson is the first urban-format radio personality to have an annual salary over $1 million without being syndicated.
+Donnie is the first urban-format radio personality to have an annual salary over $1 million without being syndicated.

 In 2003, Simpson, through his agent and longtime friend, George Parker, inked a 6-year, 8-figure deal with WPGC-FM making Simpson the highest paid African-American radio personality ever without syndication.
 He was Billboard's Radio Personality of the Year and Program Director of the Year.
-On August 17, 2020, it was announced that Donnie Simpson, along with six other broadcasters, would be inducted into the Radio Hall of Fame.
-The Class of 2020 inductees were honored during a live radio broadcast induction ceremony from multiple locations and across multiple audio platforms on October 29, 2020.
-Donnie has also been known by the nicknames, "Love Bug", "The Green-eyed Bandit" and "Dr. Green Eyes" for his luminous, light green eyes.
+On October 29, 2020, during a live radio broadcast induction ceremony from multiple locations and across multiple audio platforms, Donnie, along with six other broadcasters, was inducted into the Radio Hall of Fame.

+Early life

+Donnie was born on January 30, 1954, and is the son of a record shop owner.
+Having been exposed to multiple genres of music early on through working at his mother's record shop, Donnie began his radio career at age 15 with WJLB in Detroit, MI where his on-air moniker was Donnie "The Love Bug” Simpson.
+He quickly became known for his sultry voice, warm smile, and piercing green eyes.